masoncooper19/Sudoku-Puzzle-Generator/README.md

 - **Sudoku Puzzle Generation**: Generates Sudoku puzzles with a unique solution.
 - **Random Difficulty**: Randomly generates puzzles with easy, medium, or hard difficulty levels.
-- **Customizable Grid Size**: Provides options to create puzzles of different grid sizes, such as 4x4, 6x6, or 9x9.
 - **Solution Verification**: Validates generated puzzles to ensure they have a unique solution.

 ## Getting Started